-If a purchase that you paid for with PayPal was not as described or you have not received the purchase, the PayPal Buyer Protection Policy, not this section, may apply.
-Please see the PayPal Buyer Protection Policy for how to deal with these particular problems.
+If a purchase that you paid for with PayPal was not as described or you have not received the purchase, PayPal Buyer Protection, not this section, may apply.
+Please see the PayPal Buyer Protection section for how to deal with these particular problems.